One of the most common questions of first-time cannabis growers is, “How many marijuana seeds do I plant per pot?”

 Works well if you want to breed plants

-You need males and female plants to breed.
+You need male and female plants to breed.
 Growing your seeds near each other in a large container makes it easier for pollen from male plants to reach female plants to pollinate them.

 Perfect when you want to grow seeds